dpvcg/dpv-documentation/README.md

 `./002_parse_csv_to_rdf.py` will create RDF serialisations for DPV using data from CSV.
 It will create different serialisation files for each 'module' and also for DPV combined.

+In between steps 2 and 3, there can be a series of tests done to ensure the RDF is generated correctly.
+For this, some basic SHACL constraints are defined in `shacl_shapes`.

 `./003_generate_respec_html.py` will generate HTML documentation for DPV from RDF.